Low down payment, higher costs

 Some types of mortgages — including VA loans — allow for low down payments with no PMI.

 Risks of a higher down payment

-But making a high down payment isn't necessarily the smartest choice.
+But making a larger down payment isn't necessarily the smartest choice.

 A big chunk of money will be tied up in your home.
 You won't have an easy way of getting at that money if you're suddenly slapped in the face with a major unexpected expense and don't have an emergency fund to deal with it.